 Without a doubt, we are not family.
 To insist we are is pathology, embedded deep in the American psyche and resistant to cure.
 It is our history as black collective—our clannishness—that causes us (and damned near everyone else on the planet) to discount our multifariousness, that is, to discount ourselves beyond race.
 For those of us who swallow the black American family-at-large concept, it is codependence tying all of us to those supposed “family” members who rush to embrace dysfunctional behaviors.
 Insistence upon the black family-at-large concept has become, through racism and through our own misguidance, a cultural truism for United States society specifically and for the world in general.

 Well, that’s all the time we have for today.
 We’ll pick up again next week.

 DO YOU AGREE?
 CONTACT US OR LEAVE A COMMENT

 Dr. James Davison, Jr. is a licensed psychologist and university professor.
 He conducts a private practice in Seattle, Washington, and has appeared on several nationally-aired programs including The Phil Donahue Show, National Public Radio’s All Things Considered and C-SPAN.
-Dr. Davison hails from Philadelphia, and is the author of several books – Prisoners Of Our Past, Sweet Release, and the upcoming Pain In Full – related to individuality and personal freedom for African-Americans.
+Dr. Davison hails from Philadelphia, and is the author of several books – Prisoners Of Our Past and Sweet Release, and the upcoming Paid In Full – related to individuality and personal freedom for African-Americans.